Wild & Scenic Raft Highlights

 Day 4: This morning we're headed to Redfish Lake, where we’ll meet our horseback riding outfitters, saddle up and ride out on our steeds for a western style trail ride in the Sawtooth National Forest.
 On the ride, we'll traverse trails in mountainous pine forests and across cold, clear water creeks.

-Just as the afternoon is warming up and we're ready to jump into some fresh cold water, we'll head for the lake.
-It’s Ladies Choice Day - a watercraft day where you can choose to try kayaking, canoeing, and stand up paddle boarding - or all three!
-This afternoon is all about lake life - enjoy a swim, learn basic paddle strokes and watercraft handling skills and compete in totally fun and optional Alpenolympic water events.
+Just as the afternoon is warming up, we're ready to jump into some fresh cold water!
+It’s Ladies Choice Day - a watercraft day where you can try kayaking, canoeing, and stand up paddle boarding, we’ll have an assortment to choose from.
+Today is all about lake life - enjoy a swim, learn basic paddle strokes and watercraft handling skills and compete in totally fun and optional Alpenolympic water events.

 Tonight at camp we'll enjoy showers and fresh laundry before we snuggle up in our sleeping bags with a book and headlamp for some down time in the tent with friends and get some more giggles out before a good nights sleep.